MoMA PS1 Presents: Yayoi Kusama's Narcissus Garden

 The Life of the Installation After 1966

-After the controversial appearance at Venice Biennale, the Narcissus Garden lived on, being featured in a series of performances over the years – which became increasingly more elaborate and often involved multiple participants.
+After the controversial appearance at the Biennale, the installation lived on, being featured in a series of performances over the years – which became increasingly more elaborate and often involved multiple participants.
 After being staged at happenings such as the Body Festival in 1967 in Tompkins Square Park and Washington Square Park, the Love In Festival in 1968, the Bust Out Happening in 1969 in Central Park, and the Grand Orgy to Awaken the Dead in 1968 in the sculpture garden of The Museum of Modern Art, various iterations started to appear all over the world.
 It was also on view at England’s Chatsworth House in 2009 and at Philip Johnson’s Glass House in 2016.

 Today, these shiny spheres are made of stainless steel and are regarded as valuable commodities for display.
 Their profound narcissistic undertone is ironically amplified by the notion of viewership in the digital age.
 Viewers’ reflective images on the convex surfaces are now being snapped with smartphones and immediately shared on various social media.
-To further accentuate the seduction of one’s one image, Narcissus Garden is often installed on water, referring to the Greek myth about Narcissus who fell in love with his own reflection in the water and eventually drowned.
+To further accentuate the seduction of one’s one image, the work is often installed on water, referring to the Greek myth about Narcissus who fell in love with his own reflection in the water and eventually drowned.

-The Latest New York Installation
+The Latest Colossal New York Installation

-Presented by MoMA PS1, the Narcissus Garden is on view in a former train garage from the time when Fort Tilden was an active U.S. military base.
+Presented by MoMA PS1, the Narcissus Garden is on view on site of a former train garage from the time when Fort Tilden was an active U.S. military base.
 The mirrored metal surfaces of 1,500 steel spheres will reflect the industrial surroundings of the now-abandoned building, drawing attention to Fort Tilden’s history as well as the devastating damage inflicted on many buildings in the area by Hurricane Sandy in 2012.

 Left in devastation six years ago, the area of the Rockaways continues its fight for rebuilding and resilience.
 As Klaus Biesenbach, Director of MoMA PS1 and Chief Curator-at-Large at the Museum of Modern Art explained, the installation is part of the continued efforts to “raise awareness of the ongoing restoration work and efforts to ensure the Rockaways are prepared for future effects of climate change.”